 Medication Assistance Program

 We are able to provide qualifying patients with inexpensive medication.
 For just $5, patients receive medicine that they otherwise wouldn’t be able to afford.
 For more information about medication assistance and the Medication Assistance Program, contact us at email@example.com.

-Heartland provides families about a week’s worth of groceries for healthy meals every month through its partnership with Just Food and Harvesters.
+Heartland provides families and individuals about a week’s worth of groceries for healthy meals every month through its partnership with Just Food and Harvesters.
 Families and individuals can receive food once per month.

-Food is collected on a rotating basis from groups throughout town, including churches, clubs and service organizations.
+Much of our food pantry is stocked by donation and collection from groups throughout town, including churches, clubs and service organizations.
 Click here to see a list of items we need.